imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/angular.md

 ### **Height and width manipulation**

-‌To resize an image along with its [height](../../features/image-transformations/resize-crop-and-other-transformations.md#height-h) or [width](../../features/image-transformations/resize-crop-and-other-transformations.md#width-w), we need to pass the `transformation` object as a prop to `IKImage`.
+‌To resize an image along with its [height](../../features/image-transformations/resize-crop-and-other-transformations.md#height-h) or [width](../../features/image-transformations/resize-crop-and-other-transformations.md#width-w), we need to pass the `transformation` object as a prop to `ik-image`.

 Let’s resize the default image to 200px height and width: